-Experts tell us that hiccups are a myoclonus of the diaphragm, that results in an abrupt rush of air into the lungs.
+Experts will tell you that hiccups are a myoclonus of the diaphragm, that results in an abrupt rush of air into the lungs.
 You get them when the vagus nerve, which runs from the brain to the abdomen, is irritated.
 They are most commonly the result of digestive disturbances.

 Well that’s just crazy talk–everyone knows hiccups are caused by gremlins.

-Probably, but don’t listen to them–you can’t trust a person who’s never slapped a mime in the face.
+It Probably does, but you still shouldn’t listen to them: can you really trust a person who’s never slapped a mime in the face?

-Scaring someone: this will only get you punched in the face.
+Scaring someone: this will only result in a punch in the face.

-Tickling: this will also get you punched in the face.
+Tickling: this will also lead to a punch in the face.

 - A spoonful of peanut butter: this will actually give you hiccups if you don’t have them.
 If you already have hiccups, and you eat a spoonful of peanut butter, your esophagus will explode.

-- Drinking a glass of water while standing on your head: this is something made up by your friends, so they can take your picture and post it on the internet.
+- Drinking a glass of water while standing on your head: this is something made up by your friends so they can take your picture and post it on Instagram.

 Inhaling paprika: your friends are cruel liars.

-Holding your breath: this will make you turn blue and pass out.
-You will wake up with a bump on your head, still with the hiccups, and a blurry view of your friends posting another picture on the internet.
+Holding your breath: this will cause you to lose consciousness.
+You will wake up with a bump on your head, still burdened with the hiccups, and with a blurry view of your friends posting another picture on Instagram.

-- Putting your friend’s hand in warm water while he’s sleeping.
-(Sorry, this comes from an entirely different list.
-Your friends will definitely post the results of this one on the internet.
-A punch in the face may also be forthcoming.)
+- Putting your hand in warm water while your sleeping.
+(Sorry.
+This comes from an entirely different list.
+Your friends will definitely post the results of this on Instagram and a punch in the face will be forthcoming.)

-- Fifty small drinks of water without taking a breath: at sip 42–yes, at exactly sip 42–you will involuntarily take a breath and inhale the water, coughing and shooting the water through your nose.
+- Fifty small drinks of water without taking a breath: at sip 42–yes, at exactly sip 42–you will involuntarily take a breath and inhale the water, coughing and expelling the water from your nose.